 What is Mabon?

 Mabon is the 2nd of the 3 harvest festivals.
 It is also the fall equinox or the day that everyone considers to be the official start of the autumn season.
-Here in the Northern Hemisphere falls somewhere between September 19th and the 24th.
-This year (2019) it lands on the 23rd, the Monday after our trip to our favorite festival.
+Here in the Northern Hemisphere falls somewhere between September 21st and the 29th.
+This year (2021) it lands on the 21st, the Monday after our trip to our trip up north.
 We will be a bit worn out but I still have some fun activities planned to celebrate.

 Things to do for Mabon